The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 However, they are not the only new toilet designs coming up.
 We understand that there are several new toilet designs that are being funded for development and one already in production is:

-- a microwave toilet that transforms wastes into energy.
+- a microwave toilet that transforms waste into energy.
 The idea is funded by Bill Gates the original Microsoft founder.

 Do Composting Toilets Need Added Chemicals or Materials in Order to Work?